fare/asdf/doc/syntax-control.md

-a system called e.g. `my-modified-syntax` depends on all the software dependencies in the project that must be built with standard syntax, before it itself modifies syntax variables.
+a system called e.g. `my-modified-syntax` depends on all the software dependencies in the project that must be built with standard syntax, before it itself modifies syntax variables in non-monotonic ways.
 All the systems in the project that use the modified syntax will then depend-on `my-modified-syntax`, forcing the order of evaluation of the syntactic side-effects.
 The above setup ensures that all regular CL files are built with standard syntax, and that all files that depend on the modified syntax see that modified syntax.

+Note that if there are any non-standard changes in the modified syntax that would interfere with building the base libraries (e.g. use of `fare-quasiquote`), then you *must not* ever rebuild the base libraries from an image with the modified syntax, but instead rebuild them from scratch.

 Proposal 1 ensures that the latter modifications do not cause non-deterministic build issues when one of the regular systems is modified